helium/HIP/0053-mobile-dao.md

 Mobile Network oracles perform the following functions:

-1. Proxy mobile network signaling traffic that allows inbound data offload operators to authenticate subscribers in the HSS database to attach to the Helium Mobile Network hotspot nodes
+1. Proxy mobile network signaling traffic that allows inbound data offload operators to authenticate subscribers in the HSS database to attach to the Helium Mobile Network Hotspot nodes
 2. Confirm transactions and add blocks to the Mobile Network L2 chain.
 They serve state data around Proof-of-Coverage challenges
-3. Reward calculations that trigger distribution of tokens between service providers, mappers and and hotspot operators
+3. Reward calculations that trigger distribution of tokens between service providers, mappers and and Hotspot operators

 Validation is performed by a set of rotating nodes known as the consensus group, which verifies transactions and ordering prior to forming a block and proposing it to the L2 chain.
 Consensus